bluegoo192/dssite/README.md

 > Seeing your changes: in general, _frontend_ changes(anything in /public or /views) take effect immediately, so you can just reload the page to see them.
 Backend changes(like /routes/index.js) require a server restart to take effect

+## Random Tips

+### SVG files
+We often want to apply a color filter to an SVG image.
+This can be pretty annoying in plain HTML since you need to embed the svg directly, rather than linking it through an `img` tag.
+Pug, however, makes it easy!
+Just use `include <relative/path/to/image>` (no quotes around the path), and you can apply CSS styles to the `svg` and `path` elements without cluttering the markup.
+See index.jade for examples

+### Dealing with the nav bar
+When creating a new view, you can put `extends layout` at the top to automatically get a nav bar and other goodies.
+However, it comes with some annoying caveats I haven't gotten around to fixing.
+* Restyling the nav bar: you can restyle the nav bar with CSS, even though it isn't directly visible in your view.jade file.
+You can also _accidentally_ restyle the nav bar.
+Watch out for this
+* Vue file:  **You must have an associated vue app with `show.mobilenav` in its data section**.

 ## Tech Stack (open to suggestions)

 Backend: